aaliyahali/IS477-FinalProject/ProjectPlan.md

 ---

 ## Project Goal
-To analyze drug-related deaths in Cook County to uncover spatial, demographic, and temporal trends, focusing on how the distribution of different drug types (opioids, fentanyl, cocaine, heroin, etc.) varies across time and location.
+To analyze drug-related deaths in Cook County to uncover spatial, demographic, and temporal trends.
+Specifically, our goal is to analyze how the distribution of different drug types (opioids, fentanyl, cocaine, heroin, etc.) varies across time and location.

-This project will use data modeling and visualization to highlight emerging overdose patterns* and public health implications.
+This project will use data modeling and visualization to highlight emerging overdose patterns and public health implications.

 ---

 ##  Research Questions
+1. What spatial and demographic patterns emerge when comparing overdose rates across Cook County census tracts, and which demographic characteristics are most associated with higher fatality rates?
-1. How have drug-related deaths changed over time in Cook County?
+2. How have drug-related deaths changed over time in Cook County?
-2. Which drug categories (fentanyl, heroin, cocaine, etc.) are most associated with fatal overdoses?
+3. Which drug categories (fentanyl, heroin, cocaine, etc.) are most associated with fatal overdoses?
-3. What demographic patterns (age, race, gender) exist across drug types?
+4. What demographic patterns (age, race, gender) exist across drug types?
-4. Are there geographic hotspots for specific drug categories?
+5. Are there geographic hotspots for specific drug categories?

 ---

 ## Data Sources
 - **Cook County Medical Examiner’s Office (Public Dataset)**  (https://datacatalog.cookcountyil.gov/Health-Human-Services/Medical-Examiner-Case-Archive/cjeq-bs86/about_data)
-  - Variables: primary cause, secondary cause, date of death, race, gender, age, latitude/longitude, etc.
+  -  Contains detailed information on deaths investigated by the Cook County Medical Examiner’s Office, including variables such as primary cause, secondary cause, date of death, age, race, gender, and geographic location (ZIP code, latitude/longitude).

-- **U.S. Census Bureau / Chicago Data Portal**  (https://hub-cookcountyil.opendata.arcgis.com/pages/boundary-open-data)
+- **U.S. Census Bureau **  (https://data.census.gov/all?q=cook+county)
-  - Provides a geographic context for spatial analysis, which includes spatial boundaries for Cook County.
+  -   - Provides demographic and socioeconomic characteristics of Cook County census tracts, including race/ethnicity composition, income levels, education attainment, and population density.
+Additionally, the spatial boundaries of Cook County – which is necessary for mapping and visualizations – will also be provided through this data source.

 ---